Tytonidae: Lifespan

-Unusually for a medium-sized carnivorous animal, the barn owl exhibits r-selection, producing a large number of offspring with a high growth rate, which have a low probability of surviving to adulthood.
-Its typical lifespan is around four years.
-In Scotland, the species has been recorded living up to 18 and possibly even 34 years.
-A significant cause of death in temperate areas is starvation, particularly during the winter, and with significant snow cover.

-Collision with road vehicles is another cause of death, and may result when birds forage on mown verges.
+Collision with road vehicles is another cause of death and may result when birds forage on mown verges.
 Some of these birds are in poor condition and may have been less able to evade oncoming vehicles than fit individuals.
 In some locations, road mortality rates can be particularly high, with collision rates being influenced by higher commercial traffic, roadside verges that are grass rather than shrubs, and where small mammals are abundant.
 Historically, many deaths were caused by the use of pesticides, and this may still be the case in some parts of the world.
-Collisions with power-lines kill some birds; and being shot accounts for others, especially in Mediterranean regions.
+Collisions with power-lines kill some birds, and being shot accounts for others, especially in Mediterranean regions.